pkula/scraper/README.md

 # python
 # Google scraper

-This project was created for the company clearcode as a job intership
+This project was created for the company clearcode as a job intership.

+You can change number days in set.py file in google_scraper folder

 ```Python